Canadian rail union says it has filed lawsuits challenging back-to-work orders

 “The right to collectively bargain is a constitutional guarantee.
 Without it, unions lose leverage to negotiate better wages and safer working conditions for all Canadians,” the union’s president, Paul Boucher, said Friday.
 “We are confident that the law is on our side, and that workers will have their voices heard.”

-CPKC declined to comment Friday on the lawsuits.
-Canadian National did not immediately respond.
+One of the railroads, CPKC, declined to comment Friday on the lawsuits.
+The other, Canadian National, did not immediately respond.

-Trudeau defended the action this week and said he had been reluctant to intervene but saw no other option because of the railroads’ importance to the economy.
+The union challenged the order from Labour Minister Steven MacKinnon that sent the dispute into arbitration and the Canada Industrial Relations Board’s decision Saturday that forced them back to work.

-In each of the four appeals the union filed, the Teamsters asked the Federal Court of Appeal to quash the orders that Labour Minister Steven MacKinnon and the government arbitrator issued for both railroads and declare that they didn’t have the power to block a strike.
+In the four appeals the union filed, the Teamsters asked the Federal Court of Appeal to quash the orders issued for both railroads and declare that the officials didn’t have the power to block a strike.
 The union’s lawyers demanded “a declaration that the infringement is not a reasonable limit as prescribed by law as can be demonstrably justified in a free and democratic society.”

 The union asked the court to expedite a ruling, but it wasn’t clear if that would be approved.
-Teamsters spokesperson Christopher Monette said he couldn’t predict whether there would be a strike if the union wins in court because it would depend on the details of the decision and the status of any agreements with the railroads.
+Teamsters spokesperson Christopher Monette said he couldn’t predict whether there would be a strike if the union wins because it would depend on the decision’s details and the status of any agreements with the railroads.

+A spokesperson for MacKinnon said he wouldn’t comment Friday and would let the legal process play out.

-The nearly 10,000 engineers, conductors and dispatchers the Teamsters represent at both railroads couldn’t reach an agreement over a new contract despite negotiations dragging on for nearly a year.
+The nearly 10,000 engineers, conductors and dispatchers the Teamsters represent at both railroads couldn’t reach an agreement on a new contract despite nearly a year of negotiations.
 The talks deadlocked over the railroads’ efforts to switch to an hourly based pay and scheduling system instead of the current mileage-based system.
-The union worried the changes the railroads proposed would erode their hard-fought protections against fatigue and make their jobs less safe.
+The union worried the changes would erode its hard-fought protections against fatigue and make jobs less safe.

-At CN, there was also a dispute over its effort to expand its system of temporarily relocating workers to other regions when there are staff shortages.
+At CN, there was also a dispute over its effort to expand its system of temporarily relocating workers to stem staff shortages.
 The union didn’t want CN to have the power to disrupt families, but the railroad said the system is voluntary and is already in place in some areas.

-The union challenged the order from MacKinnon that sent the dispute into arbitration and the Canada Industrial Relations Board decision Saturday that forced them back to work.
-MacKinnon didn’t immediately respond to questions about the lawsuits.

-Canadian National got moving again the morning of Friday, Aug.
-23, after being idle for more than a day, but CPKC railroad wasn’t able to resume operating its trains until Monday, when the order took effect.

 A similar rail contract dispute in the United States two years ago — over quality-of-life concerns related to demanding, unpredictable schedules and the lack of paid sick time — ended when Congress and the administration of President Joe Biden stepped in to block a strike at the last minute.